mdn/content/files/en-us/games/techniques/3d_on_the_web/building_up_a_basic_demo_with_playcanvas/engine/index.md

 The distance values (e.g., for the camera z position) are unitless, and can basically be anything you deem suitable for your scene — millimeters, meters, feet, or miles — it's up to you.

 Try saving the file and loading it in your browser.
 You should now see a gray window.
-Congratulations!

 ## Geometry